 Please stay safe and follow government advice.

-Due to the evolving impacts of Covid-19 (coronavirus), guidelines have been issued by central Government to local authorities and their partners to provide support for the community response to the medical emergency, therefore the East Riding of Yorkshire Council is setting up a 'hub' as a matter of urgency.
+Due to the evolving impacts of Covid-19 (coronavirus), guidelines have been issued by central Government to local authorities and their partners to provide support for the community response to the medical emergency, therefore the East Riding of Yorkshire Council have set up community hubs.

 Welcome to Boynton Parish Council Web Site